 $1,000+ | High-end steam | Attach to ductwork; eliminate mold growth |

-Since HVAC professionals charge a flat rate of up to $70 an hour (along with a service fee) and installing a whole-house humidifier can take up to five hours to complete, you might save as much as $400 by installing it yourself.
+Since HVAC professionals charge $50 to $150 per hour (along with a service fee) and installing a whole-house humidifier can take up to five hours to complete, you might save as much as $400 by installing it yourself.

 However, installing a whole-house humidifier isn't a project to be taken lightly.
 Experience with plumbing, HVAC, and electrical are all necessary.
 Because your humidifier attaches to your home's HVAC system, an error could lead to costly repairs or injuries.
-For many, asking a local HVAC company for price quotes is the best idea.
+To ensure a safe and efficient installation, contact a local humidifier installation professional for price quotes and get started.

 Home is the most important place on earth, which is why Angi has helped more than 150 million homeowners transform their houses into homes they adore.
 To help homeowners with their next project, Angi provides readers with the most accurate cost data and upholds strict editorial standards.
 We survey real Angi customers about their project costs to develop the pricing data you see, so you can make the best decisions for you and your home.
 We pair this data with research from reputable sources, including the U.S. Bureau of Labor Statistics, academic journals, market studies, and interviews with industry experts—all to ensure our prices reflect real-world projects.